James “Jim” E. Smith

 To leave the family an online condolence, please visit www.hahnfuneralhomes.c

-To send flowers to James "Jim" E. Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" E. Smith, please visit our floral store.